Guide to UK Applications • Undergraduate

-If you are eligible for Clearing, it will automatically show up on your UCAS Track page.
+If you are eligible for Clearing, it will automatically appear on your UCAS Track page.
 Here, you will find your Clearing Number that colleges use to access your application.

 In Clearing, the first thing you need to do is search for course vacancies on the UCAS Clearing webpage.
-Your choice, of course, can differ from the one you originally applied for.
+Your choice, of course, can differ from the one for which you originally applied.
 Once you have found a vacancy, start calling up the colleges that interest you to find out whether your application can be considered.
-The Clearing contact number is usually mentioned on the Clearing page for each university and there is no limit to how many universities you may contact.
+The Clearing contact number is usually mentioned on the Clearing page for each university.
+There is no limit to how many universities you may contact.

 When it comes to offers, you can receive them from several colleges, so don’t feel like you should accept the first offer you receive.
 You will be spending at least three years studying the course, so make sure you’ve found the right fit before you accept a place.

 Once you have made a final decision about your course, you need to fill in the details in the ‘Add a Clearing choice’ tab on Track.
-Keep in mind that you can only enter one choice at a time so don’t add a Clearing choice before a college asks you to apply to them.
+Remember that you can only enter one choice at a time so don’t add a Clearing choice before a college asks you to apply to them.
 If you don’t check with the college, they may reject you and until this point, you will not be applied anywhere else!
-The last date you can enter a Clearing choice this year is 23rd October, but most places will fill up before then, so don’t wait that long to decide.
+The last date you can enter a Clearing choice this year is usually around mid October, but most places will fill up before then, so don’t wait that long to decide.

 What if you’ve performed better than expected?

-If you have met and exceeded the conditions of your firm offer, you have the option of using UCAS Adjustment to find an alternative course, without losing your original offer.
-It is a chance for you to reconsider where and what you want to study – but don’t forget to consider other factors like accommodation.
+If you have met and exceeded the conditions of your Firm offer, you have the option of using UCAS Adjustment to find an alternative course, without losing your original offer.
+It is a chance for you to reconsider where and what you want to study–but don’t forget to consider other factors such as accommodation.

 To use Adjustment, you must register for it in Track.
 You will only have five 24-hour periods, including weekends, to use this process.
-During this time, your conditional firm offer changes to unconditional firm one.
-This year, Adjustment is available from 16th August until 31st August.
-There’s no vacancy list for Adjustment, so you will have to use the general search tool for course details and contact admissions offices directly to ask for openings.
-Do not verbally agree on accepting a place unless you are 100 percent sure you want it.
+During this time, your conditional Firm offer changes to an unconditional firm one.
+Adjustment is usually available mid-August There’s no vacancy list for Adjustment, so you will have to use the general search tool for course details and contact admissions offices directly to ask for openings.
+Do not verbally agree to accept a place unless you are 100 percent sure you want it.
 If there’s an offer you want to accept, let the college know.
 They will then add themselves to your application.
-If you don’t find anything on Adjustment, then you just keep your original firm offer.
+If you don’t find anything on Adjustment, then you just keep your original Firm offer.

-To read about one of our students who used Adjustment to her advantage, click here or read about the benefits of taking a year off here.
-For more information on UCAS and undergraduate programs get in touch with us.
+If you are unsure about applying to university immediately after high school, read about the benefits of taking a year off here.
+For more information on UCAS and undergraduate programmes get in touch with us.